Journal of Parkinson’s Disease Celebrates Key Breakthroughs that Shaped PD Research over the Last 200 Years

 March 22, 2017

-Amsterdam, The Netherlands - Marking the 200th anniversary of James Parkinson’s first published description of the disease that would come to bear his name, the Journal of Parkinson’s Disease is proud to publish Milestones in 200 Years of Parkinson’s Disease Research.
+Amsterdam, NL – Marking the 200th anniversary of James Parkinson’s first published description of the disease that would come to bear his name, the Journal of Parkinson’s Disease is proud to publish Milestones in 200 Years of Parkinson’s Disease Research.
 This special issue features commentaries by luminaries in the field, who are responsible for some of the greatest advances in understanding and treating the disease since it was first characterized.
 The issue is openly available as a service to the Parkinson’s disease (PD) community.